 From the moment you walk into T-REX, no matter what room you are seated in, you will be immersed in the land of dinosaurs.
 Not only is T-REX full of massive autotronic dinosaurs, but you may also experience a meteor shower, light show, and erupting volcanoes throughout your visit.

 Don’t let the theme fool you though, the food is excellent.
-Check out the appetizer sample, with something for the whole group, the Carnivore section of the menu for meat eaters (ribs, steaks, and chicken, oh my), the Seafood section for the pescatarians (or maybe the person in the group who wanted seafood while in Florida), and the Pasta section for the vegetarians.
+Check out the appetizer sample, with something for the whole group, the Carnivore section of the menu for meat eaters, the Seafood section for the pescatarians or seafood lovers, and the Pasta section for the vegetarians.
 No matter what you decide, be sure to end your meal with the chocolate extinction, sized to share and arrives to your table smoking!

 Disney Springs is one of the few places in the world where you can find a restaurant owned by an Iron Chef and a restaurant owned by a Top Chef within a few feet from each other.
 Frontera Concina is chef Rick Bayless’ highly rated restaurant located in Disney Springs.
 Oh yea, Chef Bayless has seven James Beard awards and Frontera Cocina allows you to chow down on his delicious food for a very reasonable price.